 We have a strong interest in ensuring the city's social infrastructure is robust and responsive to local needs.
 We achieve this by supporting and building community resilience and advocate to ensure the city's most vulnerable are supported.
-For example, we take a "Zero Tolerance" approach to loneliness in our communities.
+For example, we have a Zero Tolerance approach to loneliness.
 The importance of this work has been highlighted with the tragic deaths of residents found undiscovered (for some time) in their homes.
 We established a cross agency working group to target services to support such isolated people and help identify gaps in their current support.
-We work with agencies such as Age Concern, the Mental Health Foundation, Neighbours Day Aotearoa, Wesley Community Action and St Vincent de Paul.
-We established an ongoing drop-in service for residents at our Dixon St flats, where one of these deaths happened.
+Our Zero Tolerance approach to loneliness involves working with agencies such as Age Concern, the Mental Health Foundation, Neighbours Day Aotearoa, Wesley Community Action and St Vincent de Paul.
+We established an ongoing drop-in service for residents at our Dixon St flats, the location of an undiscovered (for some time) death.
 We also worked with the St Pauls apartment's body corporate to put on a Neighbours Day event-getting to know your neighbours-in response to the death of a long-term tenant.

 We continued to work with partner organisations, such as the Police and Housing New Zealand to improve community outcomes in Strathmore Park.
-A long-term plan for the rejuvenation of Strathmore Park was developed using a community led engagement process.
+A Long-term plan for the rejuvenation of Strathmore Park was developed using a community led engagement process.
 The plan identified a need for a local community space - to enable services and programmes to be developed and delivered locally.
 We plan to have this in place by August 2016.

 Over the year we welcomed new refugee families into Wellington.
-All new arrivals were given a Council welcome pack - translated into relevant languages.
+All new arrivals were given a Council welcome pack - that was translated into relevant languages.
 The welcome pack included an introduction to the city, council services and community facilities.
 We also continued to develop excellent working relationships with the Red Cross and other councils in our region, to enable a joined up response to the needs of new refugees.

-We undertook innovative work to better understand begging and address residents' concerns about the increase of begging on our streets.
-The purpose of the project was to develop a community approach to stop street begging.
+We undertook innovative work to better understand begging and address residents concerns about the increase of begging on our streets.
+The purpose of our Begging Project was to develop a community approach to stop street begging.
 During the project we spoke with people who beg as well as residents, retailers, the police, and social services agencies.
 The project concluded the underlying national issues that lead to begging need addressing, and a joined up approach to street management was needed.